odoo/documentation/content/applications/finance/fiscal_localizations/belgium.rst

 instructions, we will refer to your client's company as *Company* and to your accounting firm as *Accounting Firm*.

-You must first :ref:`Install <general/install>` :guilabel:`CodaBox` to start.
+You must first :ref:`install <general/install>` :guilabel:`CodaBox` and
+:guilabel:`CodaBox Bridge Wizard` (if available) to start.

 .. important::
-   Make sure the company settings are correctly configured, i.e., the country is set to :guilabel:`Belgium`, the :guilabel:`Tax ID` and :guilabel:`Accounting Firm` fields are filled, as well as the :guilabel:`Tax ID` of the accounting firm (unless it is the same as the company's :guilabel:`Tax ID`).
+   Make sure the company settings are correctly configured, i.e., the country is set to :guilabel:`Belgium`, the :guilabel:`Tax ID` and :guilabel:`Accounting Firm` fields are filled, as well as the :guilabel:`Tax ID` of the accounting firm (if not filled, the :guilabel:`Tax ID` of the company is used).

-Configure the Journals
+Configure the journals
 **********************

 .. tabs::